FuckOS/flyos_bak/README.md

 ## Open Source Project Reference License

- Django- Django Software Foundation
+ Django - BSD License
- Pywebio -Mit License
+ Pywebio - the MIT License
- win10-ui -Mit License
+ Win10-UI - the MIT License
+**NOTE THAT THIS PROJRCT MAY BREAK THESE LICENSES.**